enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ### Dependency Injection

 The backend service extensively leverages the Dependency Injection (DI) pattern, a core concept inspired by frameworks like Spring Boot.
 DI is crucial for achieving modularity and testability by decoupling components.
 Instead of objects creating or managing their own dependencies, these dependencies are "injected" into them by an external entity, typically the framework itself.
-In Spring Boot, this is managed by the Inversion of Control (IoC) container, which instantiates and provides single instances of beans (objects) where needed [61].
+In Spring Boot, this is managed by the Inversion of Control (IoC) container, which instantiates and provides single instances of beans (objects) where needed [@spring-boot-di].

 FastAPI implements DI on a request-based level.
 This means that for each incoming API request, FastAPI's dependency injection system instantiates the necessary objects (e.g., repositories, services, utility functions) and provides them to the route handlers.
 This ensures that each request operates with its own dedicated set of dependencies, avoiding potential state conflicts and simplifying concurrency management.